ypriverol/github-paper/document/manuscript.md

 commercial software) or open source (i.e. accessible and usable) [PMID:24675742,PMID:25993922].
-At present the latter is becoming more and more common in the form of "laboratory internal" programming scripts or for bioinformatics open-source projects, ~~where the source code is made openly available and can be reused by third parties (This is redundant to the sentence before)~~ [PMID:25071829].
+At present the latter is becoming more and more common in the form of "laboratory internal" programming scripts or for bioinformatics open-source projects.
+[Comment: ~~where the source code is made openly available and can be reused by third parties. ~~ This is redundant to the sentence before] [PMID:25071829].
 The rise of collaborative coding on open source code project is possible thanks to code repository-hosting services such as Sourceforge (http://sourceforge.net/), Bitbucket